heekyungdo/Projects-in-the-Blockchain/README.md

 # blockchain-class-goal-2021
-4 projects in the class
+4 different projects in the class